IPSC ELO rating

 In short:

-Below are the class percentiles, the calculated minimum needed Elo ratings for all IPSC divisions, and the total number of shooters within that Elo class in parantheses.
+Below are the class percentiles, the calculated minimum needed Elo ratings for all IPSC divisions, and the total number of shooters within that Elo class in parentheses.

 No, absolutely not.
 Think of Elo classes as labels that reflect your existing skill level within the IPSC shooting community.
 You achieve a class by consistently demonstrating that skill through your performance in matches – specifically, your placement relative to other rated shooters.
 We simply assign these descriptive names (GM, M, E, A, etc.) to different levels of proficiency for easier reference.